kunzels/AspenWar/ReadMe.md

 <h1> War </h1>

-A small command-line program designed to simulate games of the popular card game War.
-The project was created in ruby version 2.7.2.
-It utilizes sqlite3 as a simple database.
-There is some light testing added utilizing rspec.
+A basic ruby implementation of the card game War.
+This project was created in ruby version 2.7.2.
+It utilizes sqlite3 as a simple database, and there is some light testing added utilizing rspec.
+A docker image has been created to run this program without the need for language installations.

 <h1> Goals for this project </h1>